How To Find The Waterfalls At Robert H. Treman State Park

 • Annual Visitors: ~200,000 – 250,000

-Ithaca is the perfect base for exploring Robert H Treman, as well as Buttermilk Falls, Taughannock Falls and even Watkins Glen State Parks over the course of a few days.
+Robert H Treman State Park is conveniently located just 5 miles from downtown Ithaca, NY.
+We think Ithaca is the perfect base for exploring Robert H Treman as well as Buttermilk Falls, Taughannock Falls and even Watkins Glen State Park over the course of a few days.

-Once you turn onto Enfield Falls Road take the first left to lower entrance or continue a further 3.5 miles to reach Upper entrance.
+From downtown Ithaca, simply follow NY-13A South for around 15 minutes until you see signs for the state park.
+Once you turn onto Enfield Falls Road take the first left to lower entrance or continue a further 3.5 miles to reach upper entrance.

-Entrance Fee And Parking Information
+Entrance Fees And Parking

 The Old Mill building at upper entrance Robert H treman state park parking lot

-Exterior view of the Old Mill at Robert H. Treman State Park
+Exterior view of the Old Mill

-Robert H. Treman State Park Upper Entrance (West)
+Upper Entrance (West)

 Upper entrance parking lot at Robert H treman state park New York in the finger lakes region

-Remember that you will have to ascend the return leg of your hike to reach the parking lot, so if you prefer to get the hard work out the way first, consider parking at lower entrance instead.
+Parking at the upper entrance allows you to begin the Gorge or Rim Trail hike from the highest elevation at Robert H. Treman State Park.
+You’ll have to ascend the return leg of your hike to reach the parking lot, so if you prefer to get the hard work out of the way first, consider parking at lower entrance instead.

 There are far fewer parking spaces at upper entrance compared to lower entrance, which means the parking lot will fill quickly in summer or on holiday weekends.
+We visited on Labor Day weekend and it was packed but we were able to grab the only available space when we arrived at lunchtime after exploring Buttermilk Falls.

-Upper entrance is much closer to the most scenic parts of the Robert H Treman State Park Gorge Trail.
+Travel Tip: Upper entrance is much closer to the most scenic parts of the Robert H Treman State Park Gorge Trail.
 Photographers should park here to beat the crowds and light of day.

-Robert H. Treman State Park Lower Entrance (East)
+Lower Entrance (East)

 upper entrance overflow parking lot with many cars